10 Best HVAC Companies in Lawrence, KS

 • Monitor for potential problems.
 Keep an eye on your system for issues, for example by routinely checking your thermostat and energy bills.
 This enables you to address issues before they get too expensive.

 • Keep your system clean.
-Cleaning your grills, condenser fan blades, ductwork, and indoor evaporator coil regularly helps keep your HVAC system working efficiently and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system when it begins to look dirty.
+Cleaning your grills, condenser fan blades, ductwork, and indoor evaporator coil regularly helps your HVAC system work efficiently and lowers the risk of mold growth.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system once it begins to look dirty.

 ServiceCost